2021 DIVERSITY VISA LOTTERY – ONLINE ENTRY PERIOD

-Detailed eligibility requirements, instructions for application, and FAQs for the 2020 Diversity Immigrant Visa Program
+For detailed eligibility requirements, instructions for the application, and FAQs please click on the following link – 2021 Diversity Immigrant Visa Program

-- You must have been born in a qualifying country, unless one of the below exceptions applies
+1. You must have been born in a qualifying country, unless one of the below exceptions applies:

 a.
 If your spouse was born in a country whose natives are eligible, then you can claim your spouse’s country of birth, as long as both you and your spouse are named on the selected entry, are found eligible for and issued diversity visas, and enter the United States simultaneously.